Kingfishers Planning Letter: Autumn Term 1/2 2023 - Mrs Ford & Miss Black

 PSHE

 Our Term 1 unit is called ‘Being Me’.
 This unit of work will really help us to set up our class in a way that everyone feels safe and special.
 We will discuss rules, roles and responsibilities that will allow everybody to be successful as well as consequences of our actions, positive and negative.
-We will be completing the whole unit in the first week to ensure we set up our classroom culture in a positive way.

 Music